spaceexpanse/libspex/gamechannel/README.md

 use any networking, JSON-RPC, threading or other complex dependencies.
-As such, it can be used in contexts like web-based frontends (e.g. with wasm) relatively easily, and also can be used to build channels that are not necessarily linked to a Xaya GSP.
+As such, it can be used in contexts like web-based frontends (e.g. with wasm) relatively easily, and also can be used to build channels that are not necessarily linked to a SpaceXpanse GSP.

-## Game-Channels on Xaya
+## Game-Channels on SpaceXpanse

-More advanced tasks are implemented in the `gamechannel` library:  They contain, for instance, event loops that automatically poll the state of a channel from a Xaya GSP to update the local state, or provide the tools necessary to build the on-chain parts for a channel-application easily based on a Xaya GSP.
+More advanced tasks are implemented in the `gamechannel` library:  They contain, for instance, event loops that automatically poll the state of a channel from a SpaceXpanse GSP to update the local state, or provide the tools necessary to build the on-chain parts for a channel-application easily based on a SpaceXpanse GSP.